yatharthb97/fluorosim/Notes/Theory.md

 Based on this, the value of $D^*$ and $m^*$ can be set appropriately.
 If we assume that the mass density of the monomer, $\rho_m$ is approximately same as the fluid, then the mass $m^*$ is also set base on equation (52).

+## `class Units` : Implementation

+The instance of the object `class Units` can be constructed by providing a value for the length, energy, and viscosity — our three fundamental units.
+Other units can be derived based on these fundamental scales.

+There are two different set of functions in the class that provide the conversion factors required to convert to and from between simulation and real units.
+The functions follows this suffix convention:

++  `Units::rtos_xxx()`  → provides a conversion factor to convert *from real to simulation units.*
++ `Units::stor_xx()` → provides a conversion factor to convert from *simulation units to real units.*

+## Case Study: Units Comparison